bikalims/senaite.sampleimporter/README.rst

 Installation Requirements
 -------------------------

-The following versions are required for SENAITE ARIMPORTER
+The following versions are required for SENAITE SAMPLEIMPORTER

 -  Plone 4.3.19
 -  senaite.lims >= 1.3.0